-\end{theorem} \proof According to Theorem 4.1, the set of $132$-avoiding permutations under consideration has the same size as the set of plane trees of $n$ edges where there are $p$ even-level vertices, each with outdegree at most $h$ and $q$ odd-level vertices, each with outdegree at most $l$.
+\end{theorem} \proof Combining Theorem~\ref{thm:chen3} and Lemma~\ref{new-distribution}, the set of $132$-avoiding permutations under consideration has the same size as the set of plane trees of $n$ edges where there are $p$ even-level vertices, each with outdegree at most $h$ and $q$ odd-level vertices, each with outdegree at most $l$.
 Let

 where $\mathfrak{F}_{E}$ denotes the set of unlabelled set-alternating E-trees with every $E$-vertex having at most $h$ children, every $O$-vertex having at most $l$ children, while $\mathfrak{F}_{O}$ denotes the set of unlabelled set-alternating O-trees with every $E$-vertex having at most $h$ children, every $O$-vertex having at most $l$ children.
 Clearly, the number in question is $[t_{1}^{p} t_{2}^{q}]\omega_{1}$.